JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 #### Button (intermediate)

 The button is a cube with `ViveGrip_Interactable` attached.
+It doesn't need to be picked up so it doesn't automatically add a Rigidbody and I use the default collider.
+Instead of being grabbable, any `OnViveGripInteraction(bool held)` methods in scripts attached to the object will be called when its interacted with.

+In this case, the attached script will move the button in and back out when triggered.

 #### Dial and light (intermediate)